Parameterized Max Min Feedback Vertex Set

 \begin{theoremrep} Given an instance $\mathcal{I} = (G, k)$ of \mmFVS, as well as a nice tree decomposition of $G$ of width \tw, there exists an algorithm that decides $\mathcal{I}$ in time $\tw^{\bO(\tw)} n^{\bO(1)}$. \end{theoremrep}

-\begin{proof} The main idea lies on performing standard dynamic programming on the nodes of the nice tree decomposition.
-For a node $t$, let $B_t$ denote its bag, and $B_t^{\downarrow} \supseteq B_t$ denote the union of the bags in the subtree rooted at $t$.
+\begin{proof} The main idea lies in performing standard dynamic programming on the nodes of the nice tree decomposition.
+For a node $t$ of the tree decomposition, let $B_t$ denote its bag, and $B_t^{\downarrow} \supseteq B_t$ denote the union of the bags in the subtree rooted at $t$.